fcarta29/tanzu-service-mesh-poc/scenarios/sc06-application-performance/sc06-tc02-service-slo-api.md

 4. Create a monitored SLO for the `shopping` service.

     > **_NOTE:_**  The example below defines a latency for the `shopping` service at a P99 latency of `100ms` and this value may differ on your environment.
-Observe a baseline P99 latency for the `shopping` service and chose a value slight above for your SLO value.
+Observe a baseline P99 latency for the `shopping` service and chose a value slightly above for your SLO value.

     ![VMware SLO Policy](../images/vmware-tsm-app-topology-p99-latency.png)